-Organizations often identify and analyze the locations of competitive or complementary businesses or other points of interest as they consider future expansions or resource allocation.
-Point of interest data include key locations of interest such as shopping centers, restaurants, museums, grocery stores, or other locations.
-ArcGIS Business Analyst Web App is designed for non-GIS and GIS analysts alike and provides point of interest data by SafeGraph and Data Axle (formerly known as Infogroup).
-The Business and Facilities Search tool within Business Analyst Web App provides an easy way to access, filter, and save this data as a map and a table.
+ArcGIS Business Analyst Web App provides information about specific locations—such as businesses, government buildings, and landmarks—through points of interest data.
+ArcGIS Business Analyst Web App is designed for non-GIS and GIS analysts alike and provides points of interest data from SafeGraph, Data Axle, DENUE, NOSTRA, and Foursquare.
+The points of interest search workflow in Business Analyst Web App provides an easy way to access, filter, and save this data as a map and a table.

-- In the following screen, click “View full table” on the bottom to view the results table.
-(Click “Minimize table” to minimize.)
-Click
+- In the following screen, click View full table on the bottom to view the results table.
+(Click Minimize table to minimize.)
+Click Next.

 - Search by business name.
 If you are looking for specific business names (i.e., Westfield Mall), you can search by that name here.

 - Set search extent.
-You can limit your search to the map extent or other custom boundaries you have pre-defined on the map.
+You can limit your search to the map extent or other custom boundaries you have predefined on the map.

 - Keywords within search results

 - Site boundary